Click here to listen to a reading of this blog:

 On a thyroid flareup day it can feel impossible to parent.
 I know because I’ve been there too.

 In this article, you will find the top tips I have learnt through my own personal experiences as a parent with autoimmune hypothyroidism.

 1. Although It’s Hard at Times, Prioritise Good Food and Stay Hydrated

 When you’re pregnant or on good health days, stock up the freezer on healthy meals.
 I batch cooked loads of bean chillis, bologneses full of veg, cottage pies, homemade Thai curry pastes I just needed to add to chicken etc.

 The best way to stay hydrated?
 Carry a water bottle with you all day, even at home.
-Look for BPA-free water bottles that won’t interfere further with your hormonal health.
+Look for BPA and BPS-free water bottles that won’t interfere further with your hormonal health.
 Everytime I see the water bottle sat on the sofa, table or in the pushchair when out and about, I sip sip sip.
 If I don’t keep on top of staying hydrated, I soon become fatigued, cranky and develop a headache, and feeling that way certainly doesn’t help with caring for a little one.

 2. Make Time For Rest

 I felt worn out by the time my little one was six months old because I was trying to keep up with the other mums.
 They were taking their babies out and socialising every day.
 When I tried to do this too, my health suffered.
 I was SO tired.